 We recommend experimenting with different amounts of time to see what works for you.

-7) Take Breaks
+7. Take Breaks

 Powering through a project might seem like the best way to get it done, but you will probably be less productive and less focused in the long run when you deny your brain and body the breaks they need.

-8) Turn Big Projects into Small Goals
+8. Turn Big Projects into Small Goals

-Be specific with the smaller tasks that need to be done, and make each item on your list achievable.
+Try breaking big projects into smaller, individual goals and writing them down on a to-do list.
+Be specific with the smaller tasks and make each item on your list achievable.
 Once you’ve finished, enjoy the satisfaction of crossing it off the list before moving to the next item.

-9) Practice Mindfulness
+10. Practice Mindfulness

 Mindfulness is about being fully present and aware of the moment.
 We know that doesn’t always come easily.